dfrnt-labs/terminusdb-docs-static/src/app/docs/delete-a-document/page.md

   metadata:
     title: Delete a Document using the JavaScript Client
     description: >-
-      A guide to show how to delete a document in TerminusDB and TerminusCMS using the JavaScript Client.
+      A guide to show how to delete a document in TerminusDB using the JavaScript Client.
     openGraph:
       images: >-